mthssdrbrg/heller/README.md

 Heller is a thin JRuby wrapper around the Kafka Producer and (Simple)Consumer APIs, much like [Mikka](https://github.com/iconara/mikka) is for Akka's Java API.

-The goal of Heller is to make the Producer and Consumer APIs of Kafka more Rubyesque, and useful as building blocks for creating more advanced producer and consumer implementations.
+The goal of Heller is to make the Producer and Consumer APIs of Kafka a bit more Rubyesque, and useful as building blocks for creating more advanced producer and consumer implementations.